canmom/canmom.github.io/fiction/faecoldwar.md

 "Avalon has risen in your domain, Gwyn."
 A murmur rushed through the Court; this was not yet common knowledge.
 "Do you come to call on the Hunt, or are you yet too proud?"

 Gwyn's mouth twitched slightly.
-In the early years of Oberon's rule, before the Civil War, he had been purged from his post as leader of the Hunt on suspicion of loyalty to Titania.
+In the early years of Oberon's rule, before the Civil War, he had been purged from his post as leader of the Hunt on suspicion of loyalty to Titania with the pretense of assigning him a glorious colonial mission.
 For him to be forced to call on Herne's forces now would be a further humiliation.

 "My King." said he.
 "I have no need to call the Hunt.
 For when my scouts approached the Isle, they found not a trace of Titania, nor her forces.
 Yes!" he turned to face the court at large "Let it be said to all!
 The Isle of Avalon stands unguarded, its keep empty, its terraces untended.
 I, Gwyn ap Nudd, have found it so!"